Nalanae/zaproxy-dotnet/README.md

 # zaproxy-dotnet
-.NET implementation of OWASP ZAP's API client.
+.NET client for OWASP ZAP's API.

 This is currently in development and still incomplete and unstable.
 Use with care!